ericjiangxiao/RGB_Template/readme.md

   - Single Arcade Drive: Use left stick to turn and drive forward/backward
   - Tank Drive: Use left stick for left side motors, right stick for right side motors
   - Mecanum Drive: Use left stick for forward/backward and turning, right stick for strafing
-  - Change drive mode for different drivers: Press the controller's `Left button` within 5 seconds of program startup to switch modes
+  - Change drive mode for different drivers: Enter the test mode within 5 seconds of program startup and press the controller's `Left button` to switch modes.
+Or set the `DRIVE_MODE` variable in the program directly.
 - **Automatic Motor Health and Game Time Monitoring**:
   - The controller will vibrate and display warning messages if any motors are disconnected or overheated (temperature limit: 50°C).
 Check motor connections and temperatures immediately when alerts occur.
   - The controller will vibrate and display the "end game" message near end game.